niranjana-hub/pdsnd_github/README.md

 The program operates in a cyclical manner, prompting users to explore different queries until they choose to exit.
 This interactive design ensures a user-friendly experience, making it easy to derive valuable insights from the bikeshare data.

 ### Files used
-The python script in the bikeshare.py file uses three CSV files called chicago.csv, new_york_city.csv and washington.csv.
-Moreover, the bikeshare_2.py file provides the framework in which this code was developed on.
+The Python script in the bikeshare.py file utilizes three CSV files—chicago.csv, new_york_city.csv, and washington.csv—which contain bikeshare data for their respective cities.
+Each CSV file includes various details such as trip duration, start and end times, user types, and more.
+Additionally, the bikeshare_2.py file serves as the foundational framework for the development of this code, offering essential functions and structures that enhance the functionality and organization of the analysis.
+Together, these files enable users to conduct comprehensive data analyses and derive insights into bikeshare trends and patterns in these major urban areas.

 ### Credits
 Referred to Stack overflow for tips and tricks to writing good code and also used Code Beautify website to format python data and ensure proper readability